 Learning to control your emotions can be hard for most adults.
 So we can’t expect kids to just know how to either, without any guidance from the adults in their lives.
 If you are looking for effective ways to teach angry kids to calm down, this list is perfect for you.

-(Also try… Take the Grrr Out of Anger)
+(A total game changer is this book… Take the Grrr Out of Anger)

 How many of us parents thought we knew exactly what we were doing before we had kids?
 And then we became parents and holy smokes it turns out we knew nothing.